era/malleable-checker/README.md

 ### Problems

 - Ideally the user defined python code should run in a container, with almost no permission and not able to import anything.
-Right now, I don't check anything, so it is not safe as it is.
-  - This could be implemented by getting the ast (https://docs.python.org/3/library/ast.html) and removing things like import from it.
+Right now the only protection it has is to remove any import AST node.
+So the user cannot import any module to write/read on disk or to access the sqlite3 database directly.
 - Checkers should run on read-only mode, if you have multiple replicas, it should probably read the secondary/read-only.
 - Need proper logging.